perrystephenson/midas/Experimentation/GloVeDistributions.md

 There is currently no universally accepted method for combining GloVe (or word2vec) vectors into sentences.
 Some approaches involve training a new model to look at sentence context, however this requires significantly more training data than I have access to.
 Other approaches include either:

 1.  taking the average vector for each of the words in the sentence, or
-2.  applying the tf-idf weighted average vector for each of the words in the sentence.
+2.  applying the tf-idf weighted vector for each of the words in the sentence and
+3.  taking the sum
+4.  taking the average

 Given that the second option should up-weight important words and down-weight unimportant words, it seems like a good option.
 We can implement this by constructing a document-term matrix (DTM) and then multiplying the matrices together.
+For now I will use the summation approach, and revisit the average approach later (in the a separate tuning document).

 ``` r
 tokens <- word_tokenizer(tidy_ref$text)